-In the screenshot above, the TLDs sending the most links were “.com”, followed by “.net” and then “.org” TLDs.
-Clicking on any of the blue linked numbers in the table will bring you to a filtered Referring Domains report
+In the screenshot above, the TLDs sending the most links were “.com”, followed by “other” and then “.de” TLDs.
+Clicking on any of the blue linked numbers in the table will bring you to a filtered Referring Domains report.

 Use this report to analyze the international scope of a competitor’s PR or link building strategy.
 If they have a ton of links from a foreign country that you know they don’t do business in, perhaps they bought cheap links from an online vendor that sells fake links overseas.
 However, if they have a high number of links from European countries that have markets for your product or service, then you can consider targeting these countries with your online efforts as well!

 The table of Similar Profiles is calculated based on the number of referring domains pointing to each competitor and the number of common referring domains between the two competitors (your queried domain and the domain in the table).
 If websites have a large number of common referring domains, they can be considered competitors.